Wongungarra River

-The Wongungarra River is a perennial river of the Mitchell River catchment, located in the Alpine region of the Australian state of Victoria.
+The Wongungarra River is a perennial river of the Mitchell River catchment, in the Alpine region of the Australian state of Victoria.

 Location and features

 The Wongungarra River rises below Mount Saint Bernard within the Great Dividing Range, west of and south of both the Great Alpine Road and Mount Hotham.
 The river flows generally south by east, joined by six tributaries including the Crooked River before reaching its confluence with the Wonnangatta River near the small settlement of Crooked River south of the Alpine National Park in the Alpine Shire.
 The river descends 1190 m over its 66 km course.

 Etymology

 In the Australian Aboriginal Brabralung/Daungwurrung dialect of the Gunai language, the name for the Wongungarra River is Gwannam-o-rook, meaning "eaglehawk".